 Click here for slides used in the video

-The "Shape Coding by Susan Ebbels"® system is a resource used by Speech & Language Therapists at Moor House, across the UK and further afield.
-It was designed by Speech & Language Therapist Dr Susan Ebbels (pictured right) at Moor House to teach spoken and written grammar to school-aged children with SLI.
-It has been developed and progressed since 1999 primarily for children and young people with language disorders aged 7-20, but it has also been successfully used with younger children, children with hearing impairment, children with Down syndrome and adults with acquired aphasia.
+The SHAPE CODINGTM system is a resource used by Speech & Language Therapists at Moor House, across the UK and further afield.
+It was designed by Speech & Language Therapist Dr Susan Ebbels (pictured right) at Moor House School & College to teach spoken and written grammar to school-aged children with Developmental Language Disorder (DLD).
+It has been developed and progressed since 1999 primarily for children and young people with language disorders aged 7-20, but it also used elsewhere with younger children, children with hearing impairment, children with Down syndrome and adults with acquired aphasia.
 The system uses a visual coding system to show a child the rules for how words are put together in sentences, to develop the child’s understanding of spoken and written grammar and to develop their ability to use grammar successfully to express themselves.

 The system includes use of colours (parts of speech), arrows (tense and aspect) and shapes (syntactic and argument structure).
 It has been used successfully to teach children the following aspects of grammar: